 Some Action Items

-- Use that content to fuel your social media (follow Jackie’s Tips)
+- Use that content to fuel your social media.

-- Original posts to social media are not bad.
-Just keep them brief.
-If it’s turning into a rant, write a blog instead and share it on social media
+- Original posts to social media are good, but just keep them brief.
+If it’s getting long, write a blog instead and share it on social media.

-- Use search engine ads like Google AdWords.
+- Consider Google Ads.
 This is a great way to find out what keywords drive users to your site.